-Take to the waters on Sado’s special tub boats
+Take to the waters on special Sado Island tub boats

 There are many vessels that are able to traverse the seas and oceans.
 Ships, yachts, catamarans, canoes, and kayaks, but what about wooden tubs?
 On Sado Island, located a short ferry ride off the coast of Niigata, some of the locals have an unusual way of setting out to sea.
+Sado Island Tub Boats.
 They’re called tarai-bune, literally meaning “wash tub”.

 Why a wash tub?
 What makes it more practical than a regular shaped boat?
 Well, due to the many coves around Sado, which can be narrow and winding, the tub boats are easily maneuverable, able to go in any direction thanks to their round shape.
 You may have even caught a glimpse of these boats in the iconic Studio Ghibli film, ‘Spirited Away’.
 They were first used for fishing in the Meiji Period (1968 – 1912) and are now one of the many unique Sado experiences you can take part in when visiting the island.